-Other factors to consider when comparing credit card offers this Christmas
+What else should I look at when comparing credit card offers this Christmas?

-Here are some points to consider before choosing a credit card for your Christmas spending spree:
+Here are some points to consider before choosing a credit card for your Christmas shopping:

 - Promotional period.
 It is important to note that the promotional rate or reward usually only applies during the introductory period.
 After that, the interest rate will revert to a higher standard rate, points will be earned at a standard rate per $1 spent and any reduced or waived annual fee deals will not apply.
 This basically means your costs for the card will go up, so it's important to repay your debts and understand what fees are involved before this happens.